 As Hutchinson grew, so too did his impact on the field.
 And soon, he garnered the respect and attention of some of the nation’s most prestigious schools.
 As a four-star recruit in the 2018 class, Hutchinson had offers at defensive end from Wisconsin, LSU, and Boston College.
 But when the Michigan Wolverines offered him a chance to carry on his family’s legacy, the choice was set in stone.

-Aidan Hutchinson’s career at Michigan and NFL Draft ascension
+Hutchinson’s career at Michigan

 For his performance in 2019, Hutchinson earned third-team All-Big Ten honors.
 Additionally, the stellar campaign fueled excitement for another potential leap in 2020.
 Hutchinson was voted as a team captain heading into his junior year, and he was expected to complete a fearsome line combination opposite eventual first-round pick Paye.
 Instead, a right ankle fracture derailed Hutchinson’s season, and he was required to have surgery after just three games.